nshah9856/FabFlix/README.md

   This we noticed saved us HUGE amount of time compared to when we tried single inserts in the middle of parsing.

+# Project 4 - Full Text Search, Autocomplete, Android Application, Fuzzy Search

+## To deploy our FabFlix on an Android Emulator, type the follow commands in your terminal.
+1. Create an APK package ``
+2. Open Android Emulator ``
+3. Move Android APK to Emulator

+## Design and Implementation of Fuzzy Search

 ## Group Member Contributions: Division of Tasks (Project 1)
 ### Nisarg Shah